 Objectives: To describe presentation and outcome of patients with scleroderma renal crisis (SRC).

 Methods: SRC was defined as rapidly progressive oliguric renal insufficiency and/or rapidly progressive arterial hypertension occurring during the course of systemic sclerosis (SSc).
-Chronic dialysis-free survival was analyzed using multivariate Cox proportional hazards regression models.
-The risk for developing SRC associated with corticosteroid (CS) exposure during the preceding 3- or 1-month periods was analyzed according to a case-crossover design.
+Chronic dialysis-free survival was analysed using multivariate Cox proportional hazards regression models.
+The risk for developing SRC associated with corticosteroid (CS) exposure during the preceding 1- or 3-month periods was analysed according to a case–crossover design.

 Conclusion: SRC remains associated with severe morbidity and mortality.
 CS might increase the risk of developing SRC.
 Further studies are needed to confirm these results.

 Vascular manifestations of systemic sclerosis (SSc) represent a hallmark of the disease and comprise Raynaud phenomenon, digital ischemia, pulmonary arterial hypertension (PAH)1 and scleroderma renal crisis (SRC).2 3 SRC is mainly encountered in patients with diffuse SSc (dSSc) during the first 4 years of disease evolution.4 5

 Prior to the late 1970s, SRC was observed in 12–18% SSc patients and renal complications were a major cause of death.6 The routine use of angiotensin-converting enzyme inhibitors (ACEI) dramatically improved outcomes, with a fall in the 12-month mortality rate from 76% to less than 15% in the United States.4 Thus, causes of death in patients with SSc were recently reported to be mainly involving the lungs and less frequently SRC.7